tillbiskup/evedata/docs/architecture.rst

 * :mod:`evefile <evedata.evefile>` represents the eveH5 file, while :mod:`measurement <evedata.measurement>` maps the different datasets to more sensible abstractions.

   * Not all abstractions will necessarily be reflected in the future in the eveH5 file.
 Currently (eveH5 v7), most of the abstractions are clearly not visible there.
-How to deal with this situation?
-The entities in the :mod:`evefile <evedata.evefile>` subpackage should reflect the future eveH5 scheme and abstractions therein, with the version mapping from the controller technical layer responsible for the mapping of older eveH5 schemata to the entities.
+To deal with this situation, the entities in the :mod:`evefile <evedata.evefile>` subpackage should reflect the future eveH5 scheme and abstractions therein, with the version mapping from the controller technical layer responsible for the mapping of older eveH5 schemata to the entities.

 Entities